 - Hot glue,

-- and snips or a wire cutter.
+- Snips or a wire cutter.

-Before getting into steps, let me tell you up-front: this is a very easy project, but the post is picture heavy!
+Before getting into the steps, let me tell you up-front: this is a very easy project, but the post is picture heavy!
 You see, due to my limited English (as it is not may native tongue) I had a hard time explaining the steps, hence I had to take a lot of pictures along the way [*ahem* – who took a lot of pictures along the way?? -Greg] which makes it a long post.
 But I promise, this is one of the easiest projects ever! 😉

-Ok, now that my long post and language disclaimers are out of the way, let me show you how I made my spilling solar lights.
+Ok, now that my long post and language disclaimers are out of the way, let me show you how I made my spilling solar fairy lights.